adelowo/portfolio/_posts/2018-10-10-drone-ci-to-deploy-a-jekyll-site.md

 ---
 layout: post
 tags: ["Go", "Devops"]
-title: "Automatigally build and deploy your Jekyll site with a git push and Drone CI"
+title: "Automagically build and deploy your Jekyll site with Drone CI"
 ---

 I have been using Jekyll, Github pages plus Cloudflare to host my blog for a